 The AWERB considers many different areas when assessing applications.
 These include the potential benefit gained from conducting study weighed against the cost to the animals involved.
 The AWERB will then provide constructive feedback to the applicant along with any recommendations they feel appropriate regarding the programme of work.
 Any comments/recommendations must be addressed by the applicant to the satisfaction of the AWERB before the application is approved.

-In 2021 23 cattle, 109 sheep and 242 pigs underwent procedures under ASPA.
+In 2022, 47 cattle and 75 sheep underwent procedures under ASPA.
 All studies investigated dietary means to improve the health, performance and reduce the environmental impact of farm animals, and were considered as mild procedures.

 Signatories to the Concordat agree to be more open about their use of animals in research, and to abide by the following four commitments.

 Commitment 1: We will be clear about when, how and why we use animals in research

 Commitment 2: We will enhance our communications with the media and the public about our research using animals